Services & Pricing

 Yes.
 Everything discussed is confidential and without prejudice — it cannot be used in legal proceedings.
 Standard exceptions apply for serious safety concerns.

 Not for the mediation itself.
-If you want agreements formalised into legal documents, a solicitor can do that after we’ve reached agreement — which is significantly less expensive than running a legal dispute from the start.
+If you want agreements formalised into legal documents, a solicitor can do that after we've reached agreement — which is significantly less expensive than running a legal dispute from the start.
+That said, if the situation is complex, protracted, or already involves the legal system, I may suggest legal support as a valuable part of the process.

 Ready to Move Forward?